 For many individuals, the word “crowdfunding” still evokes Kickstarter as a Top of Mind idea.
-Entrepreneurs that need money to launch a product pitch their ideas online and people can contribute based on a variety of rewards listed on a website.
+Entrepreneurs that need money to launch a product pitch their ideas online.
+People can contribute based on a variety of rewards listed on a website.
 But that is far from being a regulated entity.

 RegCF helps companies turn investors into shareholders.
 Companies and product makers are not selling their stories anymore.
 They are selling their stock.
 And that is why we feel the word “crowdfunding” doesn’t encompass the whole idea behind it.